Rishabh-108/Projects/Pig-game/README.md

-The live website for this implementation can be found here: [Pig-game](https://pig-game-rishabh.netlify.app/)
+🟢The live website for this implementation can be found here: [Pig-game](https://pig-game-rishabh.netlify.app/)

+# Details:

 The pig game is a two-player game and can be played in the following way: